metinkilicse/pyTurEng/README.md

-pyTurEng v0.1.3.162030
+pyTurEng v0.5.0119160225
 ==================

-This script searches meaning of specified word or wordlist(not supported yet)<br/>
+This script searches meaning of specified word or wordlist(New Feature, See CHANGELOG.md)<br/>
 on www.tureng.com webpage and receives first 5 results if there are.
 If not, it receives first result or says "No Result".

 Usage